ujjwal-9/blog/_posts/2021-01-05-CT-Brain-Anatomy.md

 > The mastoid air cells are continuous with the middle ear.

-> In case of traumna, fluid in the sphenoid sinus may be a sign of a basal skull fracture.
+> In case of trauma, fluid in the sphenoid sinus may be a sign of a basal skull fracture.

 CT Scan for Basal skull fracture           |  Symptoms :-------------------------:|:-------------------------: